-Usually, this fills your child’s bucket so full; they’re willing to either entertain themselves for the next hour or so by themselves or, at the very least, they’re easier to get along with.
+Usually, this fills your child’s bucket so full; that they’re willing to either entertain themselves for the next hour or so by themselves or, at the very least, they’re easier to get along with.

 The biggest mistake I made in the early years of working from home was thinking I could do both equally well at the same time: mother and work.

 I’d sit in bed with my laptop while my child read a book.
-I’d tell myself I was spending quality time with my kids and get work done.
+I’d tell myself I was spending quality time with my kids and getting work done.
 If my kids asked questions, I’d say to them, “mommy’s working.”

 I bought into the lie that it’s good for kids to see mommy working.
 Maybe it is, but is it good for them to see mommy working all the time?
-Every evening mommy either sitting with her laptop, tapping away on her work phone, or taking phone calls?
+Every evening mommy is either sitting with her laptop, tapping away on her work phone, or taking phone calls?
 Never fully engaging in any child-related interest?